Why is Literature Search Important in Drug Safety and Pharmacovigilance

 Literature search, monitoring, and screening

-Once an article is identified as relevant to the MAH’s product, it will be screened further to determine whether it meets its four minimum criteria (identified reporter, company product, patient, and an adverse event) to consider it for further case processing and adverse event reporting.
+Once an article is identified as relevant to the MAH’s product, it will be screened further to identify whether it meets its four minimum criteria (identified reporter, company product, patient, and an adverse event) to consider it for further case processing and adverse event reporting.
 If there are any signals to consider for aggregate reporting and benefit-risk assessment, they will be shared for further review by the MAH.

 How can Cigniti help you with this?

-From this article, we got an idea of how important it is to monitor and screen the published literature articles and abstracts about an authorized medicinal product for an MAH.
+From this article, we got an idea of how important it is to monitor and screen the published literature articles and abstracts about an authorized medicinal product for a MAH.
 We at Cigniti have our experts to help you with literature monitoring and screening for your timely reporting of ICSR.

 Schedule a discussion with our healthcare and life sciences experts to learn more about the criticality of literature search in Drug Safety and Pharmacovigilance.